Andreansx/Networking-lab/projects/14-dell-s4048-on-comparative-analysis/readme.md

 That is why I wanted something with a stronger switch chip (astronomically more powerful actually as you will see below).

 So I think this concludes a couple of first requirements for the device:
 *   Full carrier-grade modular Network Operating System
-    *   Powerful switch chip with full L3 functionality.
+*   Powerful switch chip with L3, VXLAN in-sillicon support.